cantaloupe-project/cantaloupe/UPGRADING.md

     note that its structure has changed to a hash of cookie name-value pairs.
     This is how it was documented to work, and how it was supposed to work, in prior versions.
+10. Note that the IIIF Image API 1.x endpoint no longer supports content negotiation.
+If a format extension is not supplied in the URI, JPEG will be returned regardless of the value of the `Accept` header.
-10. KakaduDemoProcessor is no longer available.
+11. KakaduDemoProcessor is no longer available.
 If you were using it, you must switch to either OpenJpegProcessor or KakaduNativeProcessor.
-11. Note that the `false` value supplied to the `cache` URL query argument (e.g. `?cache=false`) has been replaced by `nocache`. `false` can still be used, but it is deprecated and may be removed in a future version.
+12. Note that the `false` value supplied to the `cache` URL query argument (e.g. `?cache=false`) has been replaced by `nocache`. `false` can still be used, but it is deprecated and may be removed in a future version.